belgioio/belgioio.github.io/_news/announcement_17.md

 related_posts: false
 ---

-Our workshop proposal has been accepted for [ECC 2026](https://ecc26.euca-ecc.org/) in Reykjavík 🇮🇸.
-Join us for the second edition of the [Systems Theory of Algorithms](https://sites.google.com/view/sta-ecc-2026-workshop/home) workshop, where we will explore how systems theory can inform the analysis and design of modern algorithms.
-Registration is now open.
+Our workshop "[Systems Theory of Optimization, Learning, and Control Algorithms](https://sites.google.com/view/sta-ecc-2026-workshop/home)" has been accepted at [ECC 2026](https://ecc26.euca-ecc.org/) in Reykjavík 🇮🇸.
+We will explore how systems theory can sahpe the analysis and design of modern computational strategies.
+Registrations are now open!